-Tip 4: Take charge of your past
+4. Take charge of your past

 Whilst it is true your salary history is no one else’s business other than your own, most interviewers would want to know how much you were paid in your previous role.

 It’s not uncommon to be paid slightly below baseline in exchange for stock options or more paid days off.

-Tip 5: Show your worth
+5. Show your worth

 Whenever possible, try to find out more about the salary package that your target company is offering for the position even before the interview, so you can decline the interview invitation politely if it falls below your acceptable range.